 The 30%-ruling is not applicable to termination payments.
-As of the date the employee leaves your service, you have one additional month to make the final settlement of vacation pay, vacation days etc. and apply the 30%-ruling.
+As of the date the employee leaves your service before the 30%-ruling period has ended, you have one additional month to make the final settlement of vacation pay, vacation days etc. and apply the 30%-ruling.